martinboller/gse/README.md

 To create a secondary see instructions later - but running the script _add-secondary-2-primary.sh_ does the work required on the primary as well as on the secondary, hence this is the preferred method<sup>1</sup>.

-<sup>1</sup> You can install the complete installation on a secondary, that is include GSAD etc, but there's no good reason to.
-The secondary with ospd-openvas and openvas only is a small efficient thing with a smaller attack surface.
+<sup>1</sup> You can install the complete installation on a secondary, that is include GVMD, GSAD etc, but there's no good reason to.
+The secondary with notus, ospd-openvas,
+ and openvas only is a small efficient thing with a smaller attack surface.

 Note: Due to the ugly hack made removing the Vagrant NIC uses (it gave me a lot of issues) use vboxmanage to control the VM afterwards, example: *vboxmanage startvm manticore --type=headless*